 Rumors around the lending circles are swirling, as many believe guidelines will be changed to accommodate more stated income equity loan programs and no verification home loans for self-employed borrowers.

-How Self-Employed Borrowers Can Get a Loan Without Income Verification
+How Self-Employed Mortgage Loan Allow Borrowers to Buy a Home Without Income Verification

 Many self-employed people take a lot of business deductions that results in them having little taxable income at the end of the year.
 The problem is that you are reporting little income on your tax return.
 That is one of the only ways that lenders today will be able to get an idea of what your income is.